Savitar407/MiGhtyRATC2/README.md

 if you see the above that means your beacon has successufully made its connection with your C2 server to test antivirus behavioral analysis.

-You can test if av will catch a reverse shell by starting a listener by typing "nc -nlvp 4444" into your kali linux terminal and typing "shell" into the
-MiGhtyRATC2 terminal, MiGhtyRATC2 will send its C2 command down the socket to the beacon telling it to establish a reverse shell on the test vm.
+You can test if av will catch a reverse shell by starting a listener by typing "nc -nlvp <port specified in PAYLOAD lhost>" into your kali linux terminal and typing "shell" into the MiGhtyRATC2 terminal, MiGhtyRATC2 will send its C2 command down the socket to the beacon telling it to establish a reverse shell on the test vm.

 You can test if antivirus will catch downloads by entering "install:persistence" which will initiate apache2 web server and send the command down to the beacon to download Final_Beacon.ps1 and persistenceB.bat from the C2 server.
 Theese files will be saved to C:\Users\Public and a registry run key is set